marlac1/test-backend-junior/README.md

 - There seems to be a bug in the post match statistics.
 Players do not have correct draws results.
 - There is a bug in 1to1 messages where sometimes, a message is not correctly set as read.
 - There is a bug in AFK check.
+- - When both player set ready at the same time, they are locked in waiting
-When players act at the same time, the process only takes one action at time.
+- - When player make leave and ready at the same time, only one action is correctly computed

 ## Tests